 In the six months since we started implementing J’s plan, there have been significant changes in his presentation:

 He is now sleeping well, usually in his own bed.

 His diet is more varied – he chooses fruit rather than repeatedly asking for sweets and ice lollies – and his appetite at school has improved.

 He is going to the shops with Gillian, with few incidents in the car or the community.

 He is starting to manage his own emotional state and calm himself down when he begins to display early signs of distress.
 This has included self-regulating at the start of the new school term, which had previously been a major trigger.

 At our review meeting in September, Gillian told us that J had caused no injuries and shown no aggressive behaviour over the past couple of months.
 And, speaking in January 2019, she said: “Me and my son, it’s like a different world now.
 I’ve not had aggressive, violent behaviour for probably seven months now.”

 “Everything is so much better.
 He loves school.
 He’s just a happier boy” – Gillian

 Our Positive Behaviour Support service in Bradford is commissioned using a Social Impact Bond.
 Affinity Trust receives payment only if children remain out of expensive residential care placements.
 Our social investor is Social and Sustainable Capital.

-The outcome payments for this service are funded by the Big Lottery Fund, Bradford Council, and NHS Clinical Commissioning Groups for Bradford City, Bradford District, and Airedale, Wharfedale and Craven.
+The outcome payments for this service are funded by the National Lottery Community Fund, Bradford Council, and NHS Clinical Commissioning Groups for Bradford City, Bradford District, and Airedale, Wharfedale and Craven.